Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Related Work

-Upper and lower inequalities for the variance were presented in \citet[Theorem 10]{maurer2009empirical}.
+\textbf{Current concentration inequalities for the variance.} Upper and lower inequalities for the variance were presented in \citet[Theorem 10]{maurer2009empirical}.
 They are based on the concentration of self-bounding random variables \citep{maurer2006concentration}.
 Another concentration inequality for the variance can be found in the proof of~\citet[Theorem 1]{audibert2009exploration}, which decouples the analysis into those of the mean and second centered moment, in a similar spirit to our contribution.
-However, both inequalities rely on conservatively upper bounding the \emph{variance of the empirical variance}, thus being loose.
-In contrast, our inequalities empirically estimate such a variance, resulting in tighter confidence sets.
+However, these inequalities rely on conservatively upper bounding the \emph{variance of the empirical variance}, thus being loose (this is also the case for \citet[Theorem 12]{voravcek2025star}).
+In contrast, our inequalities empirically estimate the variance of the empirical variance, resulting in tighter confidence sets.
+We defer an extended comparison of these inequalities to Section~\ref{section:comparison}.
+Less closely related to our work, other inequalities rely on the Kolmogorov-Smirnov distance between the empirical distribution and a reference distribution.

-Less closely related to our work, other inequalities rely on the Kolmogorov-Smirnov (KS) distance between the empirical distribution and a second distribution.
-For instance,~\citet[Lemma 2]{austern2022efficient} leveraged the concentration inequalities from \citet{romano2000finite}, which build on the KS distance between the empirical distribution and the actual distribution in order to derive inequalities for the variance. \citet[Appendix D]{austern2022efficient} elucidated the use of these inequalities for variance estimation in the case of independent and identically distributed (iid) random variables.
-However, these methods strongly rely on independence assumptions and are also tailored to the batch setting, where the sample size is fixed in advance.